pulumi/docs/content/docs/guides/crosswalk/kubernetes/_index.md

 ## Overview

-The primary steps to follow include how to:
+The steps to follow include:

   * [Create the Control Plane][crosswalk-control-plane]
   * [Create the Worker Nodes][crosswalk-worker-nodes]